Current stable version: 0.5.103 development: N/A Last updated: 2007-08-19

 There are several ways how to contribute to this project:

-• plugins development - new archive types support, new network protocols.
-Any programming language generating standard shared objects may be used
+• plugin development - new archives support, new network protocols.
+Any programming language generating standard shared objects can be used.

 • main application development - please contact me if you are interested in main application development.
 There are lot of things to explain, internal structure, objects, ...